JKBSunshine/PMR_APWorld/docs/en_Paper Mario.md

 # Paper Mario

-## Where is the settings page?

-The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.

 ## What does randomization do to this game?

 Items which the player would normally acquire throughout the game have been moved around.
 Logic remains, so the game is